2023 Best Value Allied Health Professions Undergraduate Certificate Schools in the Southwest Region

 Out-of-state tuition fees for undergraduate students at Collin County Community College District are $5,104 per year.

-As a testament to the quality of education it offers, Collin County Community College District also is in the top 10% of our Best Allied Health Professions Undergraduate Certificate Schools in the Southwest Region ranking.
+Collin County Community College District excels when it comes to quality.
+It’s ranked in the top 10% of all schools on our Best Allied Health Professions Undergraduate Certificate Schools in the Southwest Region list.

 Full Allied Health Professions at Collin County Community College District Report

 Wharton County Junior College landed the #11 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
-Wharton County Junior College is a medium-sized public school located in the distant town of Wharton.
+Wharton County Junior College is a moderately-sized public school located in the town of Wharton.

-The average tuition and fees for an out-of-state undergraduate student at Wharton County Junior College are $4,872 a year.
+Wharton County Junior College undergraduate students pay an average of $4,872 in tuition and fees each year.
 On average, allied health graduates from Wharton County Junior College take out $9,270 in student loans while working on their Undergraduate Certificate.

 Out-of-state tuition fees for undergraduate students at Amarillo College are $4,704 per year.